-She noted Treems’ sullenness, and thought that at least she responded better, a little bit better.
+She noted Treems’s sullenness, and thought that at least she responded better, a little bit better.
 She kept on about Hrammalyn.

 Hrammalyn was an ancient fishing village.
 Did she know?
 Boasted of a history stretching back beyond a few thousand years ago, being one of the oldest coastal ports near Llantan.
 Had picturesque scenes.
 Lumbers beneath a mountain range that broods over a beautiful half-moon bay.
 A tourist destination to be sure, but it was the perfect place to hide for them.
 It’d give them a chance to rest up and plot their disappearance from public life.
-Or life away from the prying eyes of Rhizikh’s goons.
+Or life away from CenBioTech.

 She glanced at Treems and expected a harsh retort, but none came.
-She rambled on.
+She chatted on.

-They could plan themselves a new future there, free of the horrors they’d seen these past few days.
+They could plan themselves a new future there, free of the horrors these past few days.

-At Treems’ smile, perhaps a sour smirk, she reached over and grabbed Treems’ hand and squeezed it affectionately.
+At Treems’s crooked smile, perhaps a sour smirk, she reached over and grabbed Treems’s hand and squeezed it affectionately.

 Drinns could barely prevent tears when she heard that, and just stared hard out the window.
-She had to be strong, though, for them both.
-If they were to get through this, survive this shit-storm they’d been dragged into.
-She had to be the strong one because Treems wasn’t.
-And didn’t know when, if ever, Treems especially, would ever get over Llandil’s death.
+She had to be strong, for them both.
+If they were to get through this, survive this shit-storm they’d been dragged into, she had to be the strong one because Treems wasn’t.
+And didn’t know when, if ever, Treems especially, would ever get over Gregor’s death.